KamilLoska/SpaceShooter/README.md

 If you don't have Python or Pygame installed, you can simply double click the .exe file to play the game.
 Note: The .exe file needs to stay in the same directory as the sounds, images, and font folders.

+If you have the correct version of Python and Pygame installed, you can run the program in the command prompt / terminal.